-Please refer the Original Post and KB article link here
+SCCM ConfigMgr FIX Removing computers from a collection may cause an unexpected reboot.
+Please refer to the Original Post and KB article link here.

 Some computers may reboot unexpectedly after they are removed from a collection in System Center Configuration Manager 2007